imadosrikos/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a c file and creates an executable named a c program that prints exactly Programming is like building a multilingual puzzle >> README.md echo a c program that prints exactly Programming is like building a multilingual puzzle
+a script that compiles a c file and creates an executable named a c program that prints exactly Programming is like building a multilingual puzzle >> README.md echo a c program that prints exactly Programming is like building a multilingual puzzle a c prgram that prints exactly with proper grammar, but the outcome is a piece of art